-As part of the application process, all applicants are required to arrange for two confidential written referee reports to be sent directly to Laidlaw College.
+As part of the application process, all applicants are required to provide the details of two professional referees.
+Laidlaw College will then invite these referees to send confidential written reports directly to the College.

 Visual Interview

 All applicants for the Bachelor of Education and Graduate Diploma in Education are required to have a visual interview by panel.
 The panel consists of a Rūnanga delegate, member of the teaching profession, and a Laidlaw teacher educator.
 The interview determines: